 The most obvious next hypothesis, especially at the light of previous work on definite descriptions, is that attentional mechanisms play a role-i.e., that a focusing mechanism such as those suggested by Grosz (1977) and Sidner (1979) restricts the range of potential antecedents.
-If this were the case, the 'long-distance' cases of inferential descriptions could then be taken as references to previous discourse foci put on the stack.
+If this were the case, the 'long-distance' cases of inferential descriptions could then be taken as references to previous discourse foci put on the stack (we are thinking here of a model that puts back some ideas from Sidner's dissertation in Grosz and Sidner's (1986) model, such as the one discussed in (Poesio, Stevenson, & Hitzeman 1997)).

-Identifying the 'focus' (or 'foci') and tracking focus shifts in a real text in a completely uncontroversial fashion is notoriously difficult, and it is certainly not a task that can be implemented at the moment; we did nevertheless attempt a preliminary verification of this new hypothesis by analysing 4 of the 20 texts previously studied, identifying the available foci according to the proposal in (Poesio, Stevenson, & Hitzeman 1997), and trying to decide for each inferential description whether its resolution only depended on lexical knowledge (i.e., the antecedent was clearly not a focus) or whether instead its antecedent was one of the current foci; we didn't count unclear cases.
+Identifying the 'focus' (or 'foci') and tracking focus shifts in a real text in a completely uncontroversial fashion is notoriously difficult, and it is certainly not a task that can be implemented at the moment; we did nevertheless attempt a preliminary verification of this new hypothesis by analyzing 4 of the 20 texts previously studied, identifying the available foci according to the proposal in (Poesio, Stevenson, & Hitzeman 1997), and trying to decide for each inferential description whether its resolution only depended on lexical knowledge (i.e., the antecedent was clearly not a focus) or whether instead its antecedent was one of the current foci; we didn't count unclear cases.
 Surprisingly enough, given all the possible complications just mentioned, the results were fairly clear: of the 44 inferential descriptions in these four texts that we could classify unambiguously, only 15 (about 33%) depended exclusively on lexical knowledge for their resolution; in 29 cases, keeping track of the focus was necessary.